Is flavor discrete?: Bottom-up: data and hints

 The decoupling of masses and mixing is always possible, but the key point is that the relations which lead to required mixing should be simple enough to be consequences of symmetries. \\

 {\it II.
 Residual symmetry approach}

 Mixing is a result of different ways of the flavor symmetry breaking in the neutrino and charged lepton (Yukawa) sectors (see Fig.1).
-(Different generators of original group remain unbroken in $\nu-$ and $l-$ sectors.)
-This different way is usually related to different flavor charges of the right handed components of fermions which challenges the L-R symmetry and unification, unless further complications are introduced.
+Different generators of original group remain unbroken in $\nu-$ and $l-$ sectors.
+These different ways are usually related to different flavor charges of the right handed components of fermions.
+The latter challenges the L-R symmetry and unification, unless further complications are introduced.

 The Yukawa couplings are functions of flavon fields, $\phi_{ki}$, which form $k-$multiplets of flavor group.
 Flavons - scalar fields, singlets of SM symmetry group, break flavor symmetries.
 Set of independent Yukawa couplings $\{ h_i \}$ $i = 1, ..k$ is substituted as